vsivsi/gridfs-locks/README.md

 var lockColl = new LockCollection( db,      // Must be an open mongodb connection object {                       // Options: All except 'root' can be overridden per lock.

     root: 'fs',           // root name for the collection.
-Will become "fs.locks"
+Cannot be changed.
+                          // Default: 'fs'

-    lockExpiration: 300,  // seconds until a lock expires in the database  Default: Never expire
+    lockExpiration: 300,  // seconds until a lock expires in the database.
+                          // Default: 0 (Never expire)

     timeOut: 30,          // seconds to poll when obtaining a lock that is not available.
-Default: Do not poll
+                          // Default: 0 (Do not poll)

-    pollingInterval: 5,   // seconds between successive attempts to acquire a lock while waiting  Default: 5 sec
+    pollingInterval: 5,   // seconds between attempts to acquire a lock while waiting.
+                          // Default: 5 sec

-    metaData: null        // metadata to store in the lock documents, useful for debugging  Default: null
+    metaData: null        // metadata to store in the lock documents, useful for debugging.
+                          // Default: null

     w: 1                  // mongodb write-concern  Default: 1
   });